woelper/oculante/README.md

 xattr -rd com.apple.quarantine /path/to/oculante
 ```

-If you still run into issues, please insure you have `libheif` installed through brew.
+If you still run into issues, please ensure you have `libheif` installed through brew.

 ```sh
 brew install libheif